Yuvraj-kadale/Dr-Sujata-Pal/README.md

-# Dr Sujata Pal
+# Portfolio Site
-A portfolio Site
+Portfolio made for Dr. Sujata Pal

-### Work In Progress
+### View portfolio
-This site can be tracked here: https://yuvraj-kadale.github.io/Dr-Sujata-Pal/
+The portfolio is submitted to Dr. Sujata Pal and can be viewed [here](https://yuvraj-kadale.github.io/Dr-Sujata-Pal/).